 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 This professional is available for new clients.

 There are times in life when we find that our usual ways of managing aren’t working so well.
 At such moments, support through psychotherapy or counselling can be the difference that supports your positive change.

-I am a compassionate, thoughtful and experienced counsellor who understands that there are times in life where we can struggle to feel ok.
+I am a compassionate, thoughtful and experienced therapist who understands that there are times in life when we can struggle to feel ok.

-Are there events or aspects of your life that you don' feel good about?
-That leave you feeling stressed, angry, frustrated and emotionally drained?
+Are there events or aspects of your life that you don't feel good about?
+That leave you feeling sad, stressed, angry, frustrated and emotionally drained?
 Do you not feel completely in control of events or emotions and don't know which way to turn?